serdimoa/charting/Widget-Methods.md

 The Library will call the callback provided every time when user clicks on grayed out object.
 Example:

-####onScreenshotReady(callback:
-1. `callback`: function(imageName)

-The Library will call the callback provided every time when user clicks on grayed out object.
-Example:

 ```javascript
 new TradingView.widget({
     drawings_access: {